J-Mango-19/MLP-Efficiency/README.md

 On that note, efficiently training deep learning models is dependent on more than just hardware oriented optimizations.
 A basic example of this is the usage of He weight initialization rather than sampling from a uniform distribution.
 The neural networks in this project trained to 90% accuracy with He initialization in just 100-200 training steps, far more efficient than the 500-1000 steps needed to reach 90% accuracy with weights sampled from a uniform distribution on the interval [-0.5, 0.5].
-Similarly, minibatch gradient descent is an logical choice to replace the slow, expensive process of full-batch gradient descent on a sizeable dataset.
+Similarly, minibatch gradient descent is a logical choice to replace the slow, expensive process of full-batch gradient descent on a sizeable dataset.

 ## Acknowledgements